Want to restore your smile, but can’t seem to find out where to get the cheapest all on 4 dental implants in Australia? You’re not alone.

 The big drawback of a one-bridge treatment is that for 3-6 months following implant surgery, your gums and jaw shift and change as they heal.
 But one-bridge solutions cannot be adjusted to compensate for this natural remodelling.
 That means food may get caught, or fluid and air movement could make speaking more difficult.
 But these issues are overcome with a two-bridge solution.

 Two-bridge solutions already include a second bridge crafted to fit you after your jaw bone has healed.
 The cost for a two-bridge All-on-4 can range from $26,000 to $37,000 per arch.
 While they are a bigger investment upfront, they will save you money in the long run.
-And you will get more natural-looking and comfortable results.
+And you will get a result that feels more comfortable and closer to your natural teeth.

 When choosing the right All-on-4 dental implant package in Sydney, it’s important to weigh up short-term benefits against long-term comfort and durability.
-Below is a quick comparison of our All-on-4 options—ELEMENTS and PRESTIGE—to help you decide which best suits your needs and your budget.
+Below is a quick comparison of our All-on-4 options—ELEMENTS, VITALITY and PRESTIGE—to help you decide which best suits your needs and your budget.

 Not sure which one to choose?

-You can always start with the ELEMENTS and upgrade to PRESTIGE later—once your gums have healed.
+You can always start with the ELEMENTS and upgrade to the VITALITY or PRESTIGE later—once your gums have healed.
 Also, keep reading to the bottom of the page to find out about health fund rebates and payment plans.

 The bottom line is: if you see cheap All-on-4 prices, the first question to ask is whether they include one bridge or two.
 A second bridge is the best way to achieve natural-looking results and long-lasting comfort.